Why Talk About Twitter Basics and Best Practices?

 - Be a little selective about your followers.
 On a daily basis I look to see who’s following me.
 No profile info?
 Nothing but book selling?
 No tweets at all?
 I don’t follow back.
 Periodically I run the justunfollow tool and clear my follower list of people I don’t know but am following while they’re not following me back.

 - It’s okay to repeat yourself (a little).
 Think that latest blog post was particularly noteworthy?
 Repeat the announcement the next day, and then again the following week.
 Build a list of such posts for a “best of” category on your site.

 - Automate SOME things.
 Don’t auto-message followers, for example.
 But do use a tool like Buffer to schedule tweets so you catch a variety of times, such as those repeated posts.

 Want to know more about how to use social media and your Internet presence to sell books and find new opportunities without wasting all your time staring at kitten pictures?
-Sign up for my online class Establishing an Online Presence for Writers on Sunday morning, February 15th, 2015, 9:30 AM-12:30 PM PST.
-Limited to eight students, who will also receive a free copy of Creating an Online Presence.
+Check out my book, Establishing an Online Presence for Writers.